Queen Elizabeth National Park 365

-This is a must for a full Uganda safari experience, home to lion, leopard, elephant, and various antelope species.
-Uniquely, the park is also home to the rare Ugandan kob, as well as the tree-climbing lions of the Ishasha region whose males sport black manes "“ a feature unique to the lions in this area.
-In addition to the wide variety and density of wildlife, bird watching in the park is nothing short of spectacular, with over 600 species of bird species found here "“ a quarter of Africa’s total birdlife.
+Along with lion, leopard, elephant, and various antelope species, the park is home to the rare Ugandan kob, as well as the tree-climbing lions of the Ishasha region whose males sport black manes – a feature unique to lions in this area.
+In addition to the variety and density of wildlife are 600 species of bird (a quarter of Africa’s total birdlife).

-The National Park does not offer walking safaris (only regular 4x4 safaris) but does also offer boat cruises on the Kazinga Channel.
-This will provide sightings of enormous Nile crocodiles and the world’s largest concentration of hippos.
-Because Queen Elizabeth National Park is largely devoid from large crowds of tourists, your experience with Uganda's wildlife is as real as it gets.
-There are also balloon safaris on offer (most lodges will facilitate this at an extra charge)
+You can choose to do safari by road, or by boat – cruises on the Kazinga Channel will yield sightings of enormous Nile crocodiles and the world’s largest concentration of hippos.
+As it’s largely devoid of crowds, your experience here is as remote and peaceful it gets.
+There are also hot-air balloon safaris on offer (most lodges will facilitate this at an extra charge).

-Roads are decent enough, and the option also exists to fly to QENP from Bwindi or Entebbe.
-Lodges are located both inside the park and on its borders, but we recommend choosing a private safari lodge inside the park
+The roads are decent, but you can also fly into the park from Bwindi or Entebbe.
+As far as accommodation goes, there are lodges both inside the park and on its borders, but a private safari lodge inside the park is recommended.